TharunKommaddi/DataScience-DeepLearning-Projects/README.md

 - Designed a Data Pipeline that does Data preprocessing, Feature Transformation and Dimensionality reduction.

-- Experimented with different Machine Learning models and then K-Means algorithm performed well by acquiring optimized number of clusters using Elbow method and Silhouette Coefficient analysis.
+- Experimented with different Machine Learning models, the K-Means algorithm performed well by acquiring optimized number of clusters using the Elbow method and Silhouette Coefficient analysis.

 # Natural Language Processing